YuukanOO/uniformcss.com/docs/introduction/overview.md

 ## How Uniform CSS is different

-Here are some **top reasons** why Uniform CSS could be a great fit for your next ambitious project.
+Here are some **top reasons** why Uniform CSS could be a great fit for you.

 ### 1. It's written entirely in Sass